 You must have resided in Canada for at least three years (1,095 days) in the past four years before you apply.
 This does not apply to children under 18.

-You may be able to count time you spent in Canada before you became a permanent resident if it was during the past four years.
-You will also need to demonstrate this with the proper documentation such as entry and exit stamps in your passport.
+You may be able to count the time you spent in Canada before you became a permanent resident if it was during the past four years.
+You will also need to demonstrate this with the proper documentation, such as entry and exit stamps in your passport.

 If you are between 18 and 54 years of age, you must send proof of your ability to speak and listen in English or French with your citizenship application.